+35725368683

 • Kerynia.

-Thus, a Cypriot lawyer is a CBA and a Local District Association member.
+Thus, a Cypriot lawyer is a member of the CBA and a Local District Association.

 The Advocates Law – Code of Conduct Regulations